 Oh, this reminds me.

-Perhaps you have seen this.
+Perhaps you've seen this.

 If you haven't, I'll inform you briefly and then give the appropriate commentary.

-They've always been done by those of you who uh have participated in them with diaries, uh it's a diary you fill out what you listen to, you send it back, and they calculate it all.
+It's a diary you fill out what you listen to, you send it back, and they calculate it all.

 They're rolling out something that'll make it more equivalent to television numbers.

-They've come out with this thing called a portable people meter, and they find people in right now, they're rolling it out in New York, Houston, and Philadelphia.
+They've come out with this thing called a portable people meter, and they find people in right now.

 They can't fudge it.

-And he issued his findings at what he called a webinar, so uh did a seminar on the web on his website to explain the findings, and the drive-by have focused on one thing, and it's the research is actually it's it's kind of stunning, but the drive-by's have focused on one thing.
+And he issued his findings at what he called a webinar, a seminar on the web on his website to explain the findings.

-There is a there's something that they don't understand.
+There's something that they don't understand.

-The audience is like one-tenth of one percent higher during commercial breaks than it is during the content portion of the program.
+The audience is like one-tenth of 1% higher during commercial breaks than it is during the content portion of the program, which for our sponsors and advertisers is just huge news.

-But what they are saying, the way the drive-by's are reporting this is funny as hell.
+But what they are saying, the way the drive-bys are reporting this is funny as hell.

 They are saying Limbaugh's ratings are higher when he is not speaking.